View Cancer Clinical Trials

 - To assess patient satisfaction, patient activity levels, and health resource use over time for subjects receiving BAX 855

-- Subject is from 0 to 75 years of age at screening.
+- Subject is ≤ 75 years of age at screening.

-- Subject is male with severe hemophilia A (FVIII clotting activity < 1%) as confirmed by central laboratory at screening (after at least a 72-hour washout period) or a documented FVIII clotting activity <1% (confirmation is only required for BAX 855 naive subjects).
+- Subject has severe hemophilia A (FVIII clotting activity < 1%) as confirmed by central laboratory at screening (after at least a 72-hour washout period) or a documented FVIII clotting activity <1% (confirmation is only required for BAX 855 naive subjects).

-- Subject has documented previous treatment with pd FVIII or rFVIII concentrates for ≥ 150 EDs.
+- Subject aged ≥ 6 years has documented previous treatment with plasma-derived FVIII concentrates or rFVIII for ≥ 150 EDs.

 - Subject is currently receiving prophylaxis or on-demand therapy with FVIII.